LBPUnion/ProjectLighthouse/CONTRIBUTING.md

 ## Connecting (RPCS3)

 Start by getting a copy of LittleBigPlanet 1/2/3 installed.
-(Check the LittleBigPlanet 1 section, since you'll need to do extra steps for your game to not crash upon entering pod computer).
+(Check the LittleBigPlanet 1 section, since you'll need to do extra steps for your game to not crash upon entering the pod computer).

 The game can be a digital copy (NPUA80472/NPUA80662/NPUA81116) or a disc copy (BCUS98148/BCUS98245/BCUS98362).